-Stop for a moment and consider this – what if half or more of your online content in 2019 will be videos?
+Stop for a moment and consider this – what if half or more of your online content were videos?

 Wouldn’t your customers, fans, and followers love that?
 Wouldn’t they pay more attention to your content and share it more eagerly?

 For many of them, watching a video is probably easier than reading an article, and usually, it’s more fun too.

 Video is content marketing’s answer to distracted audiences and information overload.
 After all, why write 1,000 words about your brand if you can distill your message into a 2-minute video?

 When you think about it, video creation is a kind of alchemy.
 You take a message, visuals, text, music, and a few other ingredients, and you mix them up into something creative that attracts attention right away.

 When you do this, you show your audience that you value their time.
 You create a richer experience.
 And, in the process, you make your message more memorable.